BigSoftVideo/DOTE/tips.md

 Fragments of transcripts are often published digitally in articles and books.
 The most perversive format is `PDF`, but there are also ebook formats, such as `epub`.
-Unfortunately, these are often in a non-standard format (PDF), in a proportional font (no monospaced) with spurious hidden symbols.
+Unfortunately, these are often in a non-standard format (PDF), in a proportional font (not monospaced) with spurious hidden symbols.
 If permitted (without DCMA and password protection), then plain text can be copied and pasted into the Editor after a new Transcript is created.
-Lots of work is usually required to massage the Transcript to match the original but within the style preferred by _DOTE_.
+[Lots of work](howto.md#conform) is usually required to massage the Transcript to match the original but within the style preferred by _DOTE_.
 For example, one may have to remove line numbers, reformat each line to match the _DOTE_ style, reformat to match the chosen conventions, realign overlaps (and subtiers), add underlines and replace spurious symbols with standard unicode.
 Remember that the layout required in the _DOTE_ Editor may not look exactly the same, especially with the [Mondadaian layout](mondada.md), but the exported format ([Export to RTF](export.md)) will closely match the expected style and layout.
 If there are mistakes or quirks in the original published transcript, then you will have to decide whether or not to correct them in the Editor.